Cognitive hierarchy theory: The Cognitive Hierarchy Framework

+Examples

-Example: The Keynesian beauty contest
+The Keynesian beauty contest

 In the Keynesian beauty contest, participants are asked to choose a number that will be as close as possible to some fraction of the average of all participants' guesses.
 Suppose there are many players, each attempting to guess ½ of the average from the range 1-100.

 A level zero player will select a number non-strategically.
 That number might be selected at random, or may have special significance to the player (in which case it is indistinguishable from a random number by other players).

 A level one player will choose the number consistent with the belief that all other players are level zero.
 If all other players in the game are level zero, the average of those guesses would be about 50.
 Therefore, a level one player will choose 25.

 A level two player will choose the number consistent with the belief that all other players are level one.
 Since a level one player will choose 25, a level two player should choose 13.
 This process repeats for higher-level players.

-Example: The centipede game
+The centipede game

 In the centipede game, two players take turns choosing either to expand a slowly increasing pot, or to end the game and keep a larger fraction of the pot.
 In this example, the players are Alice and Bob.
 Alice chooses first, and also has the highest reward if Bob chooses to expand the pot on the final round.

 If Alice is non-strategic (level zero), she will compare the payoffs at each possible endpoint of the game and note that her highest reward results from Bob expanding the pot on the final round.
 Alice will thus choose to expand the pot at every turn.

 If Alice is level one, she will correctly identify her optimal outcome.
 However, she will also note that this outcome is not feasible because Bob's optimal outcome results from him ending the game on his last turn, rather than expanding the pot.
 As a result, she will choose to end the game on her last round rather than expanding the pot.

 If Alice is level two, she will predict that Bob expects her to end the game on her last round, and will try to end the game just before she does.
 As a result, Alice will choose to end the game on her second to last round.